 The second one by installing a fresh WordPress and replacing the actual database with your old one.
 It’s easy and never risks your site.

 The process is simple, to be able to restore a WordPress blog, you can just restore the next two files:

 You can add themes and plugins if you want, but you can easily restore your blog from the uploads and the database backups.

-Then, you get a the PHPMyAdmin page, just look at the top left area, and find your new database name.
-Then, click on it as below:
+Then, you get the PHPMyAdmin page, just look at the top left area, and find your new database name.
+Then, click on it as following:

 Now, you will get many tables that store all your new WordPress details.
-Until now, you have a fresh installation, so, how import the old tables, posts, and plugins settings?
-The response is deleting the actual tables, then import the old database in the same place.
-So, scroll down and to find the “Check all” option, and select “drop”, to delete all the actual tables as the screenshot, below.
+Until now, you have a fresh installation, so how do you import the old tables, posts, and plugins settings?
+The response is deleting the actual tables, then importing the old database in the same place.
+So, scroll down and to find the “Check all” option, and select “drop”, to delete all the actual tables as in the next screenshot.

 After deleting these tables, you need to import your old database.
 It should be in sql, gzip, bzip2, and zip format.

 If you have a compressed database file, it should end with sql.zip to be able to upload it.